Child Custody And Visitation Issues For Military Parents In Texas

 Military parents in Texas also have the option of asking the court to award makeup visitation time after he or she returns from deployment.
 If the court determines that doing so would be in the child’s best interest, it may grant additional visitation time to the noncustodial parent’s normal visitation schedule to make up for the time he or she spent on deployment.

-For a more detailed explanation of these and other issues relating to military divorce in Texas, contact an experienced family law attorney.
+For a more detailed explanation of these and other issues relating to military divorce in Texas, contact an experienced family law attorney by email or phone at 210-569-0581.
 A lawyer with extensive history representing members of the military in family law matters can advise parents about their rights and help them understand the law as it relates to their specific circumstances.